pulquero/BatteryAggregator/README.md

 ### CVL

-To address various needs the CVL value used during balancing can be adjusted.
-The default is to use the max of the individual CVLs.
+There are four ways to calculate the CVL:

+"max_when_balancing" (default) - use the min value of all the batteries, but when balancing use the max.

+"min_when_balancing" - always use the min value of all the batteries.

+"max_always" - always use the max value of all the batteries.

+"dvcc" - track the DVCC value (`com.victronenergy.settings/Settings/SystemSetup/MaxChargeVoltage`).

-If you want to use the min, then add the following:
+For example, to use "min_when_balancing", add the following:

 		"cvlMode": "min_when_balancing"

-If you want to use the max always, then add the following:

-		"cvlMode": "max_always"

 ## Logging